Grey-crowned babbler

 The grey-crowned babbler (Pomatostomus temporalis) is a species of bird in the family Pomatostomidae.

-It is found in Australia, Indonesia, and Papua New Guinea.
+They are found in Australia and New Guinea (Indonesia and Papua New Guinea).

-Its natural habitats are temperate forests and subtropical or tropical moist lowland forests.
+Its habitats include tropical and subtropical dry broadlife forests, tropical moist lowland forests, shrublands, and savannas.

 Taxonomy

-Two subspecies are recognised within Australia and New Guinea.
+Two subspecies are recognized within Australia and New Guinea.

 Pomatostomus temporalis temporalis – This subspecies occurs within Australia in the states of Victoria, eastern Queensland (including Cape York), New South Wales and south-eastern South Australia.
 It is a vagrant or accidental visitor to the Australian Capital Territory.
 It is also the subspecies believed to occur within New Guinea.

 Pomoatostomus temporalis rubeculus – This subspecies occurs in Australia within the states of Western Australia, Northern Territory, western Queensland and a small area of northern South Australia.

-The breast color is usually used as the distinguishing morphological character between the subspecies, with a creamy white breast grading to mid-grey in P. t. temporalis and a mid to deep rufous brown breast in P. t. rubeculus.
-Other differences relate to brow coloration, facial bands through the eye, tail length and overall size.
+The breast color is usually used as the distinguishing morphological character between the subspecies, with a creamy white breast grading to mid-grey in P. t. temporalis and a mid-to deep-rufous brown breast in P. t. rubeculus.
+Other differences relate to brow coloration, facial bands through the eye, tail length, and overall size.
 A zone of intergradation occurs between the two subspecies in north-central Queensland.